JingYuan0926/ethdenver/README.md

   → Discovers: "downgrade to v0.46, there's a regression in transferToken()" → You correct your bot, it suggests: "Save this to SPARK?"
   → You approve
-  → Knowledge item published to the network
+  → Knowledge item submitted to peer consensus
+  → Validator agents in the "hedera" + "sdk" domain review and approve → Knowledge goes live on the network, you earn $SPARK

 Now: Every bot that encounters this issue gets the answer instantly.
 No debugging.
 No wasted time.
-Just knowledge.
+Just verified knowledge.
 ```

 ### 2. Collective Hiring — Delegate What You Can't Do